Measurement of Energy Resolution with the NEXT-White Silicon Photomultipliers: The NEXT-White detector

 The energy plane is made of 12 \textsc{Hamamatsu} R11410-10 3-inch PMTs, giving the plane a 31\% coverage for light collection.
 The tracking plane includes 1792 \textsc{SensL} series-C \qty{1}{\milli\meter^2} SiPMs placed at a pitch of \qty{10}{\milli\meter}, giving the plane a 1\% coverage.
 This pitch was optimized for tracking purposes and not for energy measurement, therefore the resulting light collection coverage is too low for a precise energy measurement, which is done by the PMTs on the energy plane.
 In this study, a detailed investigation is performed to measure the energy and understand and quantify the potential limitations of energy measurement with SiPMs.

-To calibrate the detector, a $^{83}$Rb source placed in the gas system provides $\Kr$ distributed uniformly throughout the detector, producing point-like events with a known energy of \qty{41.5}{\kilo\electronvolt}.
+To calibrate the detector, a $^{83}$Rb source with an intensity of \qty{1}{\kilo\becquerel} is placed in the gas system.
+This source nuclei decays to $\Kr$, which is circulated in the gas and decays to the stable ground state of $^{83}$Kr at a rate of $\sim$~\qty{100}{\hertz}, however, due to limitations in the DAQ, the maximum event rate was \qty{10}{\hertz}.
+The $\Kr$ decays produce point-like events with a known energy of \qty{41.5}{\kilo\electronvolt} uniformly throughout the detector.
 These events can be used to map in detail the geometric variations as well as the loss of energy for events farther from the EL region, due to electron attachment to impurities in the gas \cite{Next:krcal}.
 This loss of electrons can be described by an exponential decay, with the time constant known as the \textit{electron lifetime}.